 - Once in three months (90 days).

-Some elements of activated Journeys can be edited later.
-Updating Journey elements' content, you can test the effectiveness of your communications, edit accidental errors, or adjust your customer Journeys to some special events, changing conditions, and updated needs.
+Both draft and active journeys can be edited.
+By updating journey settings and elements' content, you can test the effectiveness of your communications, edit accidental errors, or adjust your customer journeys to some special events, changing conditions, and updated needs.

 Please note that once a campaign is deactivated, it cannot be reactivated.